sangeethsuresh123/dozeAlert/README.md

 # DozeAlert — Webcam Drowsiness Detector

-A web app that detects when you've fallen asleep using your webcam and plays a motivational video playlist until you prove you're awake.
+A vibecoded web app that detects when you've fallen asleep using your webcam and plays a motivational video playlist until you prove you're awake.

 **Live demo**: [doze-alert.vercel.app](https://doze-alert.vercel.app/)